 For Sale

-Sows - £20 each or £38 for 2.
-Boars - £18 each or £32 for 2.
-If you would like to reserve any pig, a 50% non-refundable deposit will be required.
-All pigs go home with a small bag of their usual pellets and a small bag of Just Grass or dry bran.
+If you would like to reserve a guinea pig, a 50% non-refundable deposit will be required.
+All guinea pigs go home with a small bag of their usual pellets, and a small bag of Just Grass.

 Before you buy a pet, please remember that it is you who are responsible for the animal for its entire lifespan, not just until you've grown tired of it.
 Please read this article from the British Cavy Council on guinea pig welfare and care.